charlesRepo/StoryScroll/replit.md

 **likedStories table:**
 - Junction table for user-story many-to-many relationship
 - Foreign keys to users and stories with cascading

+**dismissedStories table:**
+- Junction table for user-story many-to-many relationship
+- Tracks stories users have dismissed from their feed
+- Foreign keys to users and stories with cascading
+- Composite unique constraint on (userId, storyId)

 **Design Decisions:**
 - Denormalized likeCount for performance (avoids COUNT queries on feed)